ukitgroup/mass-labeling/docs/install.md

 should use them on your own.

 Q: How to update a working copy of __Mass Labeling__?
-A: If your working copy uses sources from master branch then it is better to make reinstall.
-If your working copy uses sources from develop branch or other then it may be enough to recompose docker image or something similar.
+A: If your working copy uses sources from the master branch, then it is better to make the reinstallation.
+If your working copy uses sources from the developer branch or other, then it may be enough to recompose the docker image or something similar.